Human–dinosaur coexistence

-The coexistence of non-avian dinosaurs and humans is a recurring motif in speculative fiction.
-In the real world, dinosaurs (with the exception of birds, i.e. avian dinosaurs) have at no point coexisted with humans.
+The historical and ongoing coexistence of humans and avian dinosaurs (birds) is well established and documented.
+The coexistence of humans and non-avian dinosaurs, however, exists only as a recurring motif in speculative fiction, owing to the fact that humans and non-avian dinosaurs have never coexisted at any point in the history of Earth.

-The notion that non-avian dinosaurs and humans actually coexisted at some time in the past or still coexist in the present is a pseudoscientific and pseudohistorical belief common among Young Earth creationists, cryptozoologists, and some other groups.
+The notion that non-avian dinosaurs and humans actually coexisted at some time in the past or still coexist in the present is a belief rooted in pseudoscience and pseudohistory, and is common among Young Earth creationists, cryptozoologists, and some other groups.
 This belief often contradicts the scientific understanding of the fossil record and known geological events.
-Supposed evidence presented for the idea that non-avian dinosaurs persisted to modern times has often been determined to have been hoaxed.
-Some proponents have tried to identify depictions of dinosaurs among ancient artwork or descriptions of cryptids, though such identifications are often based on outdated or incorrect ideas about dinosaur biology and life appearance and often ignores the cultural/artistic context.
+Supposed evidence presented for the idea that non-avian dinosaurs persisted to modern times has often been determined to have been a hoax.
+Some proponents have tried to identify depictions of dinosaurs among ancient artwork or descriptions of cryptids, though such identifications are often based on outdated or incorrect ideas about dinosaur biology and life appearance and often ignore the cultural/artistic context.

 Scientists consider the idea that non-avian dinosaurs survived to the present day to be untenable, with known cases of so-called "living fossils" (such as coelacanths) being far from analogous to large-bodied land vertebrates.
 It would require unprecedented ghost lineages without fossils for tens of millions of years and sharply contrast with the relatively good fossil record of dinosaurs and other groups in the Mesozoic.

 Birds

 Birds evolved from a group of theropod dinosaurs (Paraves) during the Jurassic period.
-Since modern birds descended from dinosaurs, they are cladistically and phylogenetically considered to be dinosaurs.
-By this broad and more technical sense of the word, humanity has coexisted with dinosaurs since the first humans appeared on Earth.
+Modern birds are cladistically and phylogenetically dinosaurs, and humanity has thus coexisted with avian dinosaurs since the first humans appeared on Earth.
 However, in a narrow and more colloquial sense, the term "dinosaur" often refers specifically to non-avian dinosaurs, all of which died out in the Cretaceous–Paleogene extinction about 66 million years ago, while the genus Homo emerged only about 3 million years ago, leaving a period of tens of millions of years between the last dinosaurs and the first humans.

 The most massive birds known to have coexisted with humans are the moa of New Zealand and the elephant birds of Madagascar.
 The largest moa, the South Island giant moa (Dinornis robustus), could reach heights of over 3.5 meters (11.5 feet).
 Both the moa and the elephant birds went extinct not long after humans arrived to their respective islands, likely as a result of human hunting.
 It is unclear if humans ever coexisted with the terror birds of South America since most (perhaps all) species appear to already have been extinct before humans arrived.
-The most massive dinosaur alive today is the ostrich.
+The most massive dinosaur alive today is the ostrich and the smallest is the bee hummingbird, which is also the smallest known dinosaur.